-This blog will provide cybersecurity commentary on the recent Colonial Pipeline Ransomware incident, and what key takeaways all businesses should implement to protect themselves from cybercrime.
+This blog will provide cybersecurity commentary on the Colonial Pipeline Ransomware incident that occurred in 2021, and what key takeaways all businesses should implement to protect themselves from cybercrime.

 Nation-state backed attacks on businesses have risen significantly over the past three years in scope and sophistication, and this rise is irrespective of sector or size.
 The main aim of nation-state attacks is to obtain intellectual property, business intelligence, or to lay the foundation for future attacks.
 One of the first steps to better protect your organization and your data is to understand this growing threat.